This is a part one of a three-part series.

-Conversion paths.
+- Conversion paths.
 When someone visits your website, you typically want them to take a specific action.
 For example, you want prospective parents to call or email your school.
 Be sure that these conversion paths are prominent on every page of your website.
 List your phone and email in the header, have links to them on the menu, and list them in the footer.
 A dedicated page encouraging parents to schedule a tour makes it easy for them to take the next step.

 Google is extremely powerful because there are parents looking for the types of services that your school offers right now.
 If someone searches Google for “Montessori kindergarten near me” they are familiar with the Montessori Method and are in the process of evaluating schools.
 The three ways of ranking in Google are Paid Search, Local SEO, and Organic SEO.

 Case Study: Montessori School of Pleasanton.
 In the example below, we are searching from Pleasanton, California.
 The Montessori School of Pleasanton is a relatively new school, with room for enrollment, so they show up in all three segments of the search results.